castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 Now that I am more familiar with the cloud native landscape, I was wondering if I could wean myself off the most stateful snowflake in my life, the trusty home server.

-I've been collecting old hardware recently and decided to go out of my comfort zone and run some home services via different combinations.
+I've been collecting hardware recently and decided to go out of my comfort zone and run some home services via different combinations.
 Let's see what I found out.

 # What do I need to run?